mre/endler.dev/content/2011/on-hard-work/index.md

 That last part has influenced me a lot.
 The dedication, the urgency to reach your aims must come from within you.
-It's your raw inner voice speaking -- don't let it fade away.
+It's your raw inner voice speaking &mdash; don't let it fade away.
 And when you are close to giving up, stop thinking so hard.
 Just try to push forward and make a tiny step in the right direction.
 You can't lose.